-I am therefore writing to you to explain how we will implement the government's guidance and protocols for the wider reopening of schools when your child starts on Thursday 3 September 2020.
+Following my letter of 3 July, regarding the DFE guidance for the wider reopening of schools, I am writing to inform you of the arrangements for children at The Cowplain School when they return on Thursday 3 September 2020.
 I apologise for the length of this letter but there is a lot of information to digest!
 I have tried to keep it as brief as possible and have included only the essential information you need.
-I am also aware that some of you will not perhaps know the layout of the school and how we operate as much as parents whose children are already in the school.